 1:42 [m.
 21]--The middle

 section is in the home minor key, the very dark E-flat

 minor.
 The left hand has ascending four-note arpeggios, two

 in each bar.
 The right hand motion enters off the beat, with

 notes on the beats.
 This creates another metric

 2:03 [m.
 25]--Another set

 of the same gestures begins, but now dissonant chromatic notes are

 introduced, and the second bar suddenly emerges into a dark

-reminiscence, in octaves, of the lullaby’s opening figure in B-flat
+reminiscence, in octaves, of the lullaby’s opening figure in

-section’s opening figures in E-flat minor.
+into the middle section’s opening figures in E-flat minor.

 2:28 [m.
-29]--This third phrase
+29]--This third

-chromatic notes that suggest A-flat minor, are introduced.
+other chromatic notes that suggest A-flat minor, are introduced.

 2:49 [m.
 33]--In another

 parallel, this phrase is similar to that at 2:03 [m.
 25].

 minor.
 The second sequence appears to follow the pattern,

 but now the lullaby gesture is stretched out with longer notes in

 yet another “hemiola.”
 The lullaby notes themselves are now

 in an implied 3/4 motion in the bass, then in the top voices, but

 the harmonies around them retain the 6/8 grouping.
 The

 hemiola stretches the gesture out to two bars, creating a phrase

 in the piece.
 The minor key is retained to the end, leading

 right into the return of the main lullaby.